 From 6-12 years, children have a mixture of adult and baby teeth.
 By the age of 12, most children have all their adult teeth except for their third molars (wisdom teeth).
-The baby molars fall out at around 12 years.
+There are 32 adult teeth.

 When adult teeth are coming through: some tips

-Your child might find chewing is more difficult when his teeth are loose or missing, but he still needs to eat healthy foods.
+Your child might find chewing is more difficult when her teeth are loose or missing, but she still needs to eat healthy foods.

 It’s important to keep up your child’s teeth-brushing routine, taking extra care around the loose teeth or sensitive areas.
 But let loose teeth fall out on their own.
-If you try to pull out a tooth before it’s ready to fall out, it can snap.
+If you try to pull out a tooth before it’s ready to fall out, it can injure the gums and nearby teeth.
 This can cause pain and infection.

 Sometimes an adult tooth will come through before the baby tooth has fallen out.
 If the baby tooth hasn’t fallen out within 2-3 months, see your dentist.